 My research covers a broad range of topics in planetary astronomy and planetary science including:

-Preparing for Solar System Science with the Large Synoptic Survey Telescope
+Preparing for Solar System Science with the Legacy Survey of Space and Time

-Over its 10 year lifespan, the Large Synoptic Survey Telescope (LSST) will catalog over 5 million Main Belt asteroids, almost 300,000 Jupiter Trojans, over 100,000 NEOs, over 40,000 KBOs, tens of interstellar objects, and over 10,000 comets.
-LSST will not only be a dicovery machine for Solar System small objectes, it will image most of these bodies hundreds of times in multiple optical filters enabling spare light curves/rotational variability estimates, meausrements surface colors, and cometary activity/collision searches.
+Over its 10 year lifespan, the Vera C. Rubin Legacy Survey of Space and Time (LSST) will catalog over 5 million Main Belt asteroids, almost 300,000 Jupiter Trojans, over 100,000 NEOs, over 40,000 KBOs, tens of interstellar objects, and over 10,000 comets.
+LSST will not only be a dicovery machine for Solar System small objects, it will image most of these bodies hundreds of times in multiple optical filters enabling spare light curves/rotational variability estimates, meausrements surface colors, and cometary activity/collision searches.
 With the LSST Solar System Science Collaboration (SSSC), I am working towards methods and tools to analyze future LSST data, as well as helping to ensure the planned survey strategy that will maxmize discovering moving objects throughout the Solar System.

 Colours of the Outer Solar System Survey Col-OSSOS